 4. The GPU performs computation and sends result back to the slave sessions via the external library.

-5. The slave sessions send result backup to the master session.
+5. The slave sessions send result back to the master session.

 * – a little bit odd multi-slave-session mode is initiated to eliminate ODBS SE restrictions: support of 2 CPU sockets only and non-parallel mode for SQL statements.
 Count of the slave sessions is limited only by the server host’s performance.